Chapter 11: A Dash for Freedom

 Just then, Shotgun arrives at the door and kills the guard, Shotgun’s unconscious body having apparently been left completely fucking unguarded this entire time.
 I am continuing to suspect that this is not a professional yadda yadda.
 Shotgun decides to sneak in through the obvious hole in the church’s roof (after leaving a corpse on their front porch?), and recognizes all present, so she decides to sneak closer to hear what they have to say.
 W-Why?
 You have the entire leadership of AVALANCHE right in front of you!
 Call!
 This!
 In!

 Ririn navigates the brief maze that is the church’s rafters and makes Shotgun’s way to ground level.
 There, Shotgun overhears the AVALANCHE admins asking Aerith to come into their protection and to even tell them where to find the Promised Land, but Aerith admits she doesn’t know.
 Suddenly, Aerith approaches Elfé, and says that she can hear “an old voice from inside you.
-But it’s in pain…” Since Aerith is acting overly familiar (and since I’ve jumbled up the series of events a bit), Elfé asks if this is Aerith’s way of saying they’ve met, as Elfé apparently doesn’t remember her own past before waking up already a member of AVALANCHE (presumably not the leader)!
+But it’s in pain…” Since Aerith is acting overly familiar (and since I’ve jumbled up the series of events a bit), Elfé asks if this is Aerith’s way of saying they’ve met, as Elfé apparently doesn’t remember her own past before waking up already a member of AVALANCHE!
 Unusual to see the video game amnesia on the antagonist, though not unheard of either.
+I wonder who was leader back then?
+We never learn!
 Fuhito tries to interrupt, saying Aerith is probably hearing the voice of the Planet and not Elfé, which is obviously bullshit, but Aerith is interrupted anyways when Sears spots Shotgun in the area and sends a group of the red troopers after her, which use magic.
 Not that I get to see which kind of magic, because Ririn just Bios them from moment 1.